drewlyton/blog-posts/3 Shape Up Tactics Every Product Team Can Use.md

 A *Pitch* is essentially just a Shape Up flavored design doc.
 However, what I like about the *Pitch* is that it goes beyond prompting the traditional, mundane conversation around problem/solution and adds in three sections I find extremely powerful.

 ### 🍜 Appetite - Fixed Time.
 Variable Scope.
 When building products, time is often our greatest enemy.
-We often try to estimate how long something will take to build with convoluted proxies in order to mask the fact that *we have no idea how long it will take to build something*.
-In essence, we usually think of our projects as having a fixed scope and variable time.
+We try to make estimates or use convoluted proxy systems, but at the end of the day: *we have no idea how long it will take to build something*.
+In essence, we think of our projects as having a fixed scope and variable time.